 Located on the Italian side of the Mont Blanc massif, Courmayeur is one of the most scenic ski resorts in the Alps, offering a mix of 100 km of pistes and extensive off-piste terrain.
 The ski area is spread across two main sectors (Chécrouit and Val Vény) each with a distinct terrain profile and orientation.
 Known for its sunny slopes, tree-lined descents and panoramic views of Mont Blanc, Courmayeur combines traditional alpine charm with modern lift infrastructure.
 The ski area reaches up to 2,755 m at Cresta d’Arp, offering strong vertical skiing and access to renowned freeride routes such as Toula and Vallée Blanche.

-Below you can download the latest Courmayeur piste maps to help you understand how the different sectors of the ski area connect.
-Further down the page, you’ll also find helpful information about the best ski pistes in Courmayeur, along with an overview of the main lift systems serving the resort.
+Below you can download the latest Courmayeur piste maps in PDF format to help you understand how the different sectors of the ski area connect.
+Further down the page, you’ll also find helpful information about the best ski pistes in Courmayeur by ability level.

 Click on the link below to download the latest